TommiDL/NumericalSimulationLab/es11/Readme.md

 - the optimizer
 - the loss function

 Check your NN model by seeing how well your fits predict newly generated test data (including on data outside the range you fit.

-How well do your NN do on points in the range of $x$ where you trained the model?
-How about points outside the original training data set?
+- How well do your NN do on points in the range of $x$ where you trained the model?
+- How about points outside the original training data set?
-Summarize what you have learned about the relationship between model complexity (number of parameters), goodness of fit on training data, and the ability to predict well.
+- Summarize what you have learned about the relationship between model complexity (number of parameters), goodness of fit on training data, and the ability to predict well.

+## Data generation

 ```python